 At Forge, our Core Values are at the heart of everything we do.
 We commit to living the following values in all of our words, actions, and decisions:

 Forged in collaboration and sustained by community, Forge began in 2014 as the Breast Cancer Survivorship Rehabilitation Initiative (BCSRI), an initiative of the Women’s Breast Health Fund of the Community Foundation of Greater Birmingham.
 Its purpose was to research breast cancer survivorship needs in central Alabama.
 Results of a community-wide assessment revealed gaps and barriers from point of diagnosis throughout the balance of life.
-As a result, Forge Breast Cancer Survivor Center was launched in 2016 as a unique collaborative pilot project of the Women’s Breast Health Fund at the Community Foundation of Greater Birmingham and the four major health care systems in central Alabama: St. Vincent’s Health System, UAB Health System, Brookwood Baptist Health, and Grandview Medical Center.
-It’s purpose was to provide wrap-around supportive services within the breast cancer community.
+As a result, Forge Breast Cancer Survivor Center was launched in 2016 as a unique collaborative pilot project of the Women’s Breast Health Fund at the Community Foundation of Greater Birmingham and the four major health care systems in central Alabama: Ascension St. Vincent’s, UAB Health System, Brookwood Baptist Health, and Grandview Medical Center.
+Its purpose was to provide wrap-around supportive services within the breast cancer community.